confluentinc/flink-table-api-python-examples/README.md

 For convenience, the repository also contains an init script for playing around with Table API in an interactive manner.

-1. Run `python -i start_pyshell.py` to start an interactive repl to explore Table API.
+1. Create a virtualenv with `uv sync` and activate it with `source .venv/bin/activate`.

-2. Start python with `python -i setup_pyshell.py`
+2. Run `python -i start_pyshell.py` to start an interactive repl to explore Table API.

 3. The `TableEnvironment` is pre-initialized from environment variables and available under `env`.